 The rate of addiction in New Jersey has been called “terrifying,” spreading across rural and suburban communities, and leaving devastated families and dreams broken in its wake.1 After initially being put on the defensive, the Department of Human Service’s Division of Mental Health and Addiction Services is working overtime to address addiction and turn the tide against an epidemic that threatens to claim an entire generation of New Jersey residents.

-The Department of Human Services and the Division of Mental Health and Addiction Services
+The Department of Human Services & the Division of Mental Health & Addiction Services

 In 2011, the New Jersey government merged the Division of Mental Health Services and the Division of Addiction Services together, officially forming the Division of Mental Health and Addiction Services.
 This was done because of advances in medicine and psychology that revealed how closely substance abuse and mental health are connected, and that treating them together was more effective than to do so separately.
 Specifically, combining services for mental health and drug abuse treatment is instrumental in combating the stigma that surrounds both conditions, and covers much ground that a separate and distinct treatment methodology would miss.